Zelda Custom Rules

 Cooking allows you to create normal food, tasty meals, and food with special effects.
 Food with special effects requires one or more special ingredients (such as Mighty Bananas or Voltfin Trout).
 Special ingredients weigh 1 pound for each 500 rupees worth of materials.

 During a long rest, you can use Cook's Utensils and ingredients to make one meal, spending ingredients equal to the meal's cost.
-One meal can feed up to five people.
+One meal can feed up to five people (reduce the cost for smaller meals).
 The meal confers its effects until the next main mealtime (whether or not a meal is eaten at that time).
 Meal effects are similar to Elixir effects, but of lower potency and longer duration.

 For some effects (e.g. Tough), using additional ingredients confers a stronger effect.
 For every additional, different, ingredient conferring the same effect, double the cost, and increase the effect by one step (e.g. +1 to +2).